-One area in which energy conservation effects are foreseen in the residential and business fields is the use insulation materials and high-performance windows as energy conservation measures in houses and buildings.
+One area in which energy conservation effects are foreseen in the residential and business fields is the use of insulation materials and high-performance windows as energy conservation measures in houses and buildings.

 Energy conservation technology for electric appliances and equipment, such as refrigerators, air conditioners, servers, and LED lighting, is also evolving.
-In the transportation field, advancements are being made in the energy efficiency of automobiles through the development of EV, PHEV, clean diesel, and hydrogen fuel.
-Japan and the EU should collaborate on standards to take the lead in promoting market introduction of these technologies.
+In the transportation field, advancements are being made in the energy efficiency and reduced environment footprint of automobiles through the development of EV, PHEV, clean diesel, and hydrogen fuel cell vehicles (FCV).
+Japan and the EU should collaborate on standards to take the lead in promoting market introduction of these technologies, and alignment and simplification of related standards and regulations.